markjprice/apps-services-net8/docs/errata/improvements.md

 > Thanks to [Emre Duman](https://github.com/Emopusta) who raised this issue on [June 27, 2024](https://github.com/markjprice/apps-services-net8/issues/20).

 I provided a link to the Stack Overflow 2023 survey but a more direct link to the chart about Visual Studio Code being the preferred IDE would be: https://survey.stackoverflow.co/2023/#most-popular-technologies-new-collab-tools-prof

+# Page 40 - Azure Data Studio (ADS) retirement

+**Azure Data Studio (ADS)** is being [retired on February 20, 2026](https://learn.microsoft.com/en-us/azure-data-studio/whats-happening-azure-data-studio), and Microsoft recommends using VS Code and the SQL extension instead, so in the next edition I will remove references to it like the note boxes on pages 40 and 42.

 # Page 48 - T-SQL data types